 - An estimated 50,000 visitors to the Maritime Explorium and adjoining Harborfront Park have the opportunity to explore the surrounding park and landscape to learn about the native plants and their impacts on the waterways with information available through a free backpack check out system and signage in the park.

-If you have questions about this program, please contact Jacqueline Grennon Brooks in the Department of Technology and Society at Stony Brook University at email@example.com.
+If you have questions about this program, please contact Angeline Judex with the Maritime Explorium at firstname.lastname@example.org or Jacqueline Grennon Brooks in the Department of Technology and Society at Stony Brook University at email@example.com.
 For questions about native plants and landscaping, please contact Lauren Hubbard at firstname.lastname@example.org.

 Girl Scouts transform a lawn into a meadow!

 Milkweed, blueberries, iris, and mixed natives restore a curbside garden